 If you’re doing a circuit of different bodyweight exercises during the work portions, you can reduce that to walking at a medium pace or some similar low-impact low-intensity bodyweight activity.

-Some people aren’t able to do anything but stop moving for a little while during their recovery period, due to their fitness level or other health limitation.
+Some people aren’t able to do anything but stop moving for a little while (like me**) during their recovery period, due to their fitness level or other health limitation.

 That’s fine, just ease back into a low-intensity form of your HIIT exercise before the high-intensity section begins if you can.

-Due to my congenital heart defect, I have to stop using my hydraulic stepper after the high-intensity work portions of my low-impact HIIT workouts.
+Due to my congenital heart defect, I have to stop using my hydraulic stepper during my recovery intervals following the high-intensity work portions of my low-impact HIIT workouts.

-My heart rate won’t back down properly unless I chill out off the mini-stepper.
+My heart rate won’t back down properly unless I chill out completely during my recovery minute.

 Any way you want to HIIT it is OK